PradHolla/SimpFileConv/README.md

 The converted JSON format is displayed with the total time taken.
 # Secondary Implementation
-This is another implementation where user can convert using a GUI
+This is another implementation where user can convert using a GUI.

 Installation